MicrosoftDocs/ATADocs/ATPDocs/exclusions.md

     ![Select exclude domains.](media/select-exclude-domains.png)

 1. You'll then see the domain in the list of entities to be excluded from all detection rules.
-You can export the list, or remove the entities by selecting them and clicking the **Remove** button.
+You can export the list, or remove the entities by choosing them and selecting the **Remove** button.

     ![List of global excluded entries.](media/global-excluded-entries-list.png)